APGRoboCop/rcbotold/README.md

 8. Credits
 --------------

+- Cheeseh : RCBot founder
+- RoboCop : For compiling Linux builds and adding waypoints
-- Botman : for the main HPB_Bot template
+- Botman : For the main HPB_Bot template
-- Flayra : for NS and code needed to get a bot to work with NS
+- Flayra : For NS and code needed to get a bot to work with NS
-- Sven Viking : for SvenCoop and allowing me access to Beta versions to allow bot support
+- Sven Viking & Sniper: For SvenCoop and allowing me access to Beta versions to allow bot support
-- PM (@RACC-ai.com) : for good FakeClientCommand code.
+- PM (racc.bots-united.com) : For good FakeClientCommand code.
+- Jason Hutchens : For MegaHAL used for bot personality
 - SandMan : For waypointing NS maps
+- RedFox : For the BotCam code from FoXBot
 - Tsmod.net : For allowing TS v3.0 support
+- Tschumann : For the code needed for Op4CTF